smatechnologies/ibm-i-agent-docs/docs/events-utilities/external-events.md

 *	The default Schedule date is CURRENT.

 XJOBRST - Job Restart
-*	To restart a job, enter an OpCon/xps schedule name, job name, and schedule date.
+*	To restart a job, enter an OpCon schedule name, job name, and schedule date.
 *	The default Schedule date is CURRENT.

 XJOBRSTHLD - Job Restart Hold
-*	To restart a job on hold, enter an OpCon/xps schedule name, job name, and schedule date.
+*	To restart a job on hold, enter an OpCon schedule name, job name, and schedule date.
 *	The default Schedule date is CURRENT.

 XJOBSKP - Job Skip
-*	To skip a job, enter an existing OpCon/xps schedule name, job name, and schedule date.
+*	To skip a job, enter an existing OpCon schedule name, job name, and schedule date.
 *	The default Schedule date is CURRENT.

 XJOBSTR - Job Start
-*	To start a job, enter an existing OpCon/xps schedule name, job name, and schedule date.
+*	To start a job, enter an existing OpCon schedule name, job name, and schedule date.
 *	The default Schedule date is CURRENT.

 XJOBTAGADD - Job Tag Add
-*	To add a job tag, enter an existing OpCon/xps schedule name, job name, schedule date and 1 to 5 job tags.
+*	To add a job tag, enter an existing OpCon schedule name, job name, schedule date and 1 to 5 job tags.
 *	The default Schedule date is CURRENT.

 XJOBTAGDEL - Job Tad Delete
-*	To delete a job tag, enter an existing OpCon/xps schedule name, job name, schedule date and 1 to 5 job tags.
+*	To delete a job tag, enter an existing OpCon schedule name, job name, schedule date and 1 to 5 job tags.
 *	The default Schedule date is CURRENT.

 XJOBUSER - Job User
-*	To change the job user, enter an existing OpCon/xps schedule name, job name, schedule date and user name.
+*	To change the job user, enter an existing OpCon schedule name, job name, schedule date and user name.
 *	The default Schedule date is CURRENT.

 XMAXRUNTIM - Max Runtime
-*	To modify the maximum runtime, enter an existing OpCon/xps schedule name, job name, schedule date and maximum runtime.
+*	To modify the maximum runtime, enter an existing OpCon schedule name, job name, schedule date and maximum runtime.
 *	The default Schedule date is CURRENT.

 #### Log